Moreton Morrell

 Moreton Paddox is built on the site of a large house of that name built at the beginning of the 20th century for Charles Garland's sister.
 The house was demolished in 1959.
 Nowadays, Moreton Paddox incorporates some of the original ancillary buildings and garden of the hall.
 The farmhouse and barns which were present before Moreton Paddox have been converted into homes.
 Charles Garland founded the Real Tennis Club in Moreton Morrell in 1905.
 Amy Robsart, wife of Robert Dudley often visited the village.
 Thomas Jefferson's great grandfather William Randolph was born in the village in 1650 before moving to America at the age of 22.
+Randolph was also the ancestor of John Marshall, Paschal Beverly Randolph, Robert E. Lee, Peyton Randolph, Edmund Randolph, John Randolph of Roanoke, George W. Randolph, and Edmund Ruffin.
 There was a large military encampment in the village during World War II, housing a unit of the Czechoslovak Field Artillery.
 The village has a small primary school and one pub.
 There is an Anglican church, the Church of the Holy Cross.